About the Pacific Northwest Section of the AIHA

 The Local Section met with local occupational health nurses and physicians the following year for a two day meeting.
 Individual disciplines met for one day and all three groups met for a joint meeting the following day, establishing the Pacific Northwest multidisciplinary occupational health conference that continues today.

-- NOHC Planning Officer (2 Year): John Stebbins, CIH, CSP
+- NOHC Planning Officer (2nd Year): Stephanie Carter

 - Treasurer: Martin Rose, CIH